-Time to relax and acclimatise post flight initially!
-On day 3 we have the entire day to explore the attractions of Cusco with our guide.
+Day 3: City and sites tour of Cusco Overnight Cusco: We have the entire day to explore the attractions of Cusco with our guide.
 In the morning we visit the vast fortress of Sacsayhuaman.
 The skilfully constructed outer walls consist of massive blocks of stone, (the largest weighing over 350 tonnes) which must have been difficult to manoeuvre, let alone to cut and dress with such precision!
 The old imperial capital was laid out in the rough shape of a puma.
 Today, its orderly streets bear witness to the extraordinary skill of Inca stonemasons; many are still lined with precisely interlocked stonework serving as the foundation for later colonial buildings.
 We can explore the inner city on foot with our local guide.

-Travel to Sacred Valley, visit sites.
-Overnight Sacred Valley

-A drive from Cusco into the Sacred Valley takes us to the heartland of the Inca Empire.
+Day 4: Travel to Sacred Valley, visit sites.
+Overnight Sacred Valley: A drive from Cusco into the Sacred Valley takes us to the heartland of the Inca Empire.
 With its warm climate and fertile soil, the Sacred Valley was considered the greenhouse of the Incas.
 We visit the village of Pisac (2950m) and then move onto the ruined fortress of Ollantaytambo.
-During the Inca Empire, Ollantaytambo was the royal estate of Emperor Pachacuti who conquested the region, built the town and a ceremonial centre.
-Nowadays it is considered and important Inca ruin.

-Project phase

-Today we travel to our community project at a village off the main Sacred Valley.
-The exact nature of the project will be decided nearer the time as it will depend on the needs of the community.
+Days 5 - 9: Project phase: Today we travel to our community project at a village off the main Sacred Valley.
+The exact nature of the project will be decided nearer the time as it will depend on the needs of the community at the time of our visit.
 Typical projects we have arranged in the past consist of construction or manual work (such as clearing drainage channels, building foundations, levelling ground and installing irrigation systems to remote hamlets).
-Working with the local community on sustainable tourism initiatives and being guided by a long term local project partner, ensures that our project is responsible, sustainable and answering a genuine need in the community.
+Working with the local community on sustainable tourism initiatives, guided by a long term local project partner, ensures that our project is responsible, sustainable and answering a genuine need in the community.
 Being based in the village, there will be opportunities for playing sport with the locals and participating in everyday life (perhaps helping plant or harvest crops or learning traditional tradecrafts?)
 On day nine we say goodbye and return to the Sacred Valley and then head to Cusco to get ready for our trek.